imdevan/Jmpr/README.md

 ![Alt text](/stairway to heaven sc.png?raw=true)

-# stairway-to-heaven
+# Jmpr
 --------
 Virtual reality game for the Google Cardboard and Android platform.
 Built using Unity.

-Project was originally created as a submission for Hack at Brown.
+Project was originally created as a submission for Hack at Brown and titled "Stairway To Heaven."

 * Please read all sections of this guide.